sumodm/DriveTree/README.md

 6. Google may give an extra warning that this is unsafe.
 That is because I haven't registered this app in AppScript Marketplace.
 If you don't trust this, you can follow the steps in Option B.
 7. Now a popup will open.
 Either you can create a tree from the base of your directory (in which case leave it empty).
 Else find the folderID of the folder whose subtree you wish to see.
 8. Other options are self explanotory
+9. This may take time, anywhere from 1-2 mins to say 30mins depending on the size of your drive.
+Try to test with small folders first and then try larger.

 ### OPTION B: Use the code given here and setup AppScript by yourself
 1. Create a new sheet